Kibune to Kurama hike, Kyoto, Japan

 The cities of Japan are all stunners, with a never-ending parade of wonders to entice a tourist.
 If like us though, you also like to mix a bit of nature into your holidays, then Japan has many potential day trip options which could be just the thing.

 Tokyo has, amongst others, the amazing World Heritage Wonders of Nikko, or the hot springs and mountain views of the beautiful Hakone National Park.
-From Osaka a trip to Nara, or to Okayama and its lovely Koraku-en park (one of Japan's 'Three Great Gardens'), is well worth considering.
+From Osaka a trip to Nara, or to the lovely Koraku-en park in Okayama (one of Japan's 'Three Great Gardens'), is well worth considering.

 And as for Kyoto, there is the easy and charming Kibune to Kurama hike, just north of the city: Not only will you be escaping the city for a bit of physical activity and fresh air, you will also be leaving the tourists far behind.